This post was last updated on March 7, 2023.

 1. Identify Your Contract with a Customer

 This involves knowing the criteria for getting into a subscription contract with your customers for your products and services.
-The contract can be in written form, oral, or implied as long as the agreement between the company and customer is mutual.
+The contract can be in written form, oral, or implied as long as the agreement between the company and the customer is mutual.

 It should be for a commercial transaction and must be approved by both participants as such.
 The customer must also show intention to pay within a certain period.
 This is called consideration.